 Known for their large luscious split leaves, Monstera plants will always be one of our favourite houseplants.
 And there is nothing more devastating than realising that one of the leaves is slowly turning a strange shade of yellow.
 Below you will find the different causes of yellow Monstera leaves, as well as how to fix the problem and prevent any more from dying too!

-If you notice that your Monstera is developing yellow patches on its leaves, the problem may be too much water.
-This is quite a common issue for Monstera plants as it can be difficult to know until the problem has really developed.
+If you notice that your plant is developing yellow patches on its leaves, the problem may be too much water.
+This is quite a common issue as it can be difficult to know until the problem has really developed.
 We recommend a little and often approach to watering your Monstera.
 Always check back 30 minutes after watering and pour away any excess water that is in the saucer or at the bottom of the planter.
-This will stop your Monstera’s roots sitting in a puddle of water for days.
+This will stop your plant’s roots sitting in a puddle of water for days.

-The reason why overwatering is so dangerous for a Monstera is that it can very quickly lead to root rot.
+The reason why overwatering is so dangerous as it can very quickly lead to root rot.
 Not only can the leaves turn a weird shade of yellowy brown but it can also mean the plant becomes droopy and unstable.
-If not caught quickly, it can mean your Monstera will not be able to survive.
+If not caught quickly, it can mean your plant will not be able to survive.

 If you find the soil to be very very dry then slowly reintroduce watering over the next few days.
 You don’t want to immediately drown your plant as this can cause shock so you want to gradually water it a small amount twice a day for a few days.

-There are few really simple techniques to keep the humidity higher than normal for your Monstera; you can spray down the leaves with a mist bottle every few days, sit your plant in a tray with water and some pebbles or put your monstera in the bathroom and leave the shower on hot for 5 minutes.
+There are few really simple techniques to keep the humidity higher than normal; you can spray down the leaves with a mist bottle every few days, sit your plant in a tray with water and some pebbles or put your plant in the bathroom and leave the shower on hot for 5 minutes.
 You can pick up a cheap humidity monitor to keep track of everything if you’re more concerned.
 Make sure to also move your Monstera away from any air conditioning units or radiators as these create very dry air!

 If the yellowing on your Monstera’s leaves is quite patchy and looks scorched then it may be due to too much direct sunlight which has burnt the leaves.